ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 python DetectSpeed_Plate_RoboflowTracker.py

 ID 3 Snapshots = 9   45 Km/h  Plate:AR606L

 ID 4 Snapshots = 15   27 Km/h  Plate:AR606L

 ID 6 Snapshots = 17   23 Km/h  Plate:AE670S

 ID 8 Snapshots = 9   45 Km/h  Plate:APHI88

 ID -1 Snapshots = 1   405 Km/h  Plate:

 ID 9 Snapshots = 8   50 Km/h  Plate:A3K961

 ID 10 Snapshots = 6   67 Km/h  Plate:A968B6

 ID 11 Snapshots = 11   36 Km/h  Plate:AV6190

 ID 3 and ID4 are the same car, once identified as car and another as truck the calculate speed is not real.

 ID -1 is a False ID produced by tracker

+The results should be tested with real cases to verify their accuracy or approximation.

 References: